NinaNyberg/sticky-notes-mern-stack-app/README.md

 - CRUD
 - dark-light-mode
 - search

+Wishlist:
 - pin a note (in progress)
 - ability to move notes on the screen (in progress)
+- register/login to have individual notes board (functionality partially in place)

 https://sticky-notes-app.onrender.com/